 But what I can tell you is that white people in the US have a racist and colonialist legacy that complicates how it would be perceived by many if a non-black person used an expression like this.
 AAVE is often appropriated by people who are not Black to make them sound tough or "edgy" or trendy or even faux trendy funny like when a nerd "misuses it" to appear extra ridiculous, while at the same time it is considered by those higher in the social hierarchy to be "bad English," filled with "errors," or indicative of a lack of education.
 It mirrors many other aspects of Black culture that are repudiated by we white folk, but then become "cool" when done by people who aren't Black, particularly by white people.

 As an example, I need go no further than the expression you asked about.
 In "standard" English, which is considered "proper" by those with more power in our cultural dynamics.
-"My mom didn't raise no fool," is, in AAVE, a way to say basically "I'm not foolish," or "I'm not going to fall for that."
-White people, applying "proper" English's prescription against double negatives have repeatedly portrayed Black folks in their arts and entertainment saying this expression WHEN THEY ARE BEING FOOLISH.
+"My mom didn't raise no fool," is basically saying, "I'm not foolish," or "I'm not going to fall for that."
+But the arts and entertainment are guilty of reinforcing this prescription by repeatedly portraying Black or rural folks in their arts and entertainment saying this expression WHEN THEY ARE BEING FOOLISH.